APPENDICES

 Anne Élisabeth, daughter of André Babino and Anne-Élisabeth Guenve of Nantes, France, married Jean, son of Georges Ilon of Montmarte, Paris, France, at the Baton Rouge church, East Baton Rouge Parish, in January 1825.

 Betsy Babineaux, slave of "M. Amide" Babineaux, died in St. Martin Parish in August 1847.
-The St. Martinville priest who recorded her burial did not give her parents' names or her age at the time of her death.
+The St. Martinville priest who recorded the burial did not give her parents' names or her age at the time of her death.

 Arsène Babineaux, a "freedwoman," married Abraham Isaac Fitz in a civil ceremony in St. Landry Parish in December 1865.
+The parish clerk who recorded the marriage did not give the couple's parents' names.

 CONCLUSION

-At least 17 Babineauxs served Louisiana and Texas in uniform during the War Between the States.
+At least 17 Babineauxs served Louisiana and Texas in uniform during the War of 1861-65.
 And the war took the lives of at least four members of the family, three of them in the same company.
 In March 1862, cousins Athanase, Belisaire, Charles V., Émilien, and Théodore Babineaux enlisted in Company A of the 26th Louisiana Regiment Infantry--the "Lafayette Prairie Boys''--at Vermilionville.
 After the fall of New Orleans in April, Confederate authorities sent the 26th Louisiana to Mississippi.
 Théodore was the first of the Babineaux cousins to die.
 He fell ill and died at Masonic Hall, Vicksburg, in June.
 The next month, cousin Athanase died probably of disease at Mississippi Springs.
 Charles V. died at Vicksburg the following December.
 Only Bélisaire and Émilien were still alive when the regiment fought at Chickasaw Bluffs in late December and in the Siege of Vicksburg the following spring and summer.
 They surrendered at Vicksburg with the remnants of the regiment on 3 July 1863, returned home as parolees, reported to a parole camp at Alexandria, Louisiana, in early summer 1864, were exchanged the following August, and returned home from the war in late spring of 1865.
 Another Babineaux cousin died in Confederate service, but not from disease.
-In late winter of 1862, Louis Desincourt, called Desincourt, joined the "DeClouet Guards," an elite militia company raised in St. Martin Parish that became Company D of the Orleans Guard Battalion Louisiana Infantry.
+In late winter of 1862, Louis Desincourt, called Desincourt, joined the "DeClouet Guards," an elite militia company raised in St. Martin and St. Mary parishes that became Company D of the Orleans Guard Battalion Louisiana Infantry.
 The battalion mustered into Confederate service for 90 days in early March 1862.
 Confederate authorities sent it to Corinth, Mississippi, to reinforce the command of Louisiana native General P. G. T. Beauregard.
 The Orleans Battalion fought in the first truly bloody battle of the war, at Shiloh, Tennessee, in early April 1862.
 On the first day of battle, the Orleans Guard lost heavily in the massive Confederate assault against Federal General Ulysses S. Grant's army at Pittsburg Landing.
 The Guard's blue militia uniforms proved to be especially troublesome; their fellow Confederates fired on them in the confusion of battle.
 When the battalion's loses were tallied after the second day of fighting, it had lost a frightful 17 killed, 55 wounded, and 18 missing.
 Among the wounded was Desincourt Babineaux, who may have been sent home to recuperate.
 Desincourt's wound proved mortal; he died in late July 1862, only 22 years old.
 A dozen other Babineauxs served the Southern Confederacy in uniform, most of them honorably.
 One Louisiana Babineaux even served in a Texas cavalry unit.
 When the war began, Wilmont, son of Alexandre Babineaux of Carencro, was living in Calcasieu Parish, west of the Mermentau River.
-As a War Between the States historian notes: "On several occasions during 1863 and 1864, Texas Confederate troops moved into southwestern Louisiana.
+As a war historian notes: "On several occasions during 1863 and 1864, Texas Confederate troops moved into southwestern Louisiana.
 These soldiers entered the state to collect supplies or to assist in protecting the area from Union invasion.
 While performing these tasks, the Texans took advantage of their situation to recruit local men into their military units.
 One unit that enlisted a sizeable number of Louisianians was Lieutenant Colonel Andrew Daly’s Texas Cavalry Battalion (later commanded by Lieutenant Colonel Samuel G. Ragsdale).
 Some of the Louisianians had served previously in units from their own state, while others were enlisting for the first time."
 Wilmont Babineaux joined Company A of Daly's Battalion.

 During the war, Federal armies marched three times through the Teche and upper Vermilion valleys, including the Bayou Carencro area, and burned and pillaged many farms and plantations, some of them no doubt owned by Babineauxs.
 Thanks to these Federal incursions, emancipation came early to the area, with its resulting economic and social turmoil.
 Confederate foraging parties and cutthroat Jayhawkers also plagued the area where Babineauxs lived, adding to the family's misery.